Jeroen van Ameijde

 Brendon received a masters degree in Architecture and Urbanism at the Architectural Association of London’s Design Research Laboratory, and an undergraduate of Environmental Design in Architecture at the University of Colorado Boulder, graduating first in class.

-Yan Qin is a partner at Urban Systems responsible for cultural and economic research and office development.
-Independently, he has been involved with several community development, design and construction projects in China for many years including an award winning private school for primary and secondary education and a large 500-bed hospital that is slated to become one of the premier specialist treatment centres in China.
+Yan Qin is a partner at Urban Systems involved with economic research and office development.
+Independently, he has been involved with several business development, design and construction projects in China for many years including an award winning private school for primary and secondary education and a large hospital group that is slated to become one of the premier specialist treatment centres in China.
 His design and project management experience includes large scale mixed-use developments ranging from various scales of residential buildings including retail services to high-rise hotel and office complexes.
-Through the practice he continues to pursue research into Urban Growth strategies and the effects of rapid urbanisation, providing consultation to political and private entities that are constructing the future of China’s built environment.

 Yan received a RIBA part 1 qualification from the Architectural Association School of Architecture in London and received a masters degree from the University of Cambridge for Planning, Growth and Regeneration at the Land Economy Department, completing his dissertation on the structural social and economic changes related to large scale urbanisation projects in China.